Comb Meadow Burial Ground

 Please note that some conditions may change (with short notice) in the current situation surrounding Covid-19 (Coronavirus).
 For example, the Government may give new instructions about any aspect of conducting interments which, of course, the Parish Council will be obliged to follow.
 Be assured that we shall do our utmost to ensure that the same high standards of dignity and respect that we strive for will continue.

-Comb Meadow Burial Grounds Charges (PDF, 216 Kb)
+Burial Ground Schedule of Charges (PDF, 179 Kb)

 This Memorial Shelter is used as a place of rest and reflection, containing (on the back wall) small plaques recording the names and plot locations of those interred in the cemetery